yugullsharma/YS---Portfolio-Project/README.md

 - [JSHint](is used to prevent JavaScript error.)
 - [Beautify](used to format Jqury.)

+### Adobe photoshop CS 5

+- Used to create whole project _UI Design_ and Mockup.

 ### Resources I used for this are-

--[JQuery Line Progress Bar](https://www.jqueryscript.net/chart-graph/jQuery-Progress-Bar-Plugin-LineProgressbar.html) to show progress using progress bar.
+- [JQuery Line Progress Bar](https://www.jqueryscript.net/chart-graph/jQuery-Progress-Bar-Plugin-LineProgressbar.html) to show progress using progress bar.

--[type-heading.js](https://www.jqueryscript.net/chart-graph/jQuery-Progress-Bar-Plugin-LineProgressbar.html) to show progress using progress bar.
+- [type-heading.js](https://www.jqueryscript.net/chart-graph/jQuery-Progress-Bar-Plugin-LineProgressbar.html) to show progress using progress bar.

--[waypoint](http://imakewebthings.com/waypoints/) use to make sticky navigation.
+- [waypoint](http://imakewebthings.com/waypoints/) use to make sticky navigation.

--[Type heading.js](https://codyhouse.co/gem/css-animated-headlines/) use to make animated headline.
+- [Type heading.js](https://codyhouse.co/gem/css-animated-headlines/) use to make animated headline.

--[sweetalert.min.js](https://sweetalert.js.org/guides/) use to make animated alert message.
+- [sweetalert.min.js](https://sweetalert.js.org/guides/) use to make animated alert message.

--[animate.css](https://daneden.github.io/animate.css/) use to make css animation.
+- [animate.css](https://daneden.github.io/animate.css/) use to make css animation.